pasientskyhosting/secure-mac-guide/README.md

 You must configure both the Yubikey Neo and the Yubikey 4 with the Challenge-Response mode now.

 ## Change Yubikey Mode
 We also need to set the YubiKey mode to OTP/U2F/CCID.
+This only works with the Yubikey Neo.
 Open a Terminal and run the following command:

 ```
 $ ykneomgr --set-mode=6
 ```

 # Configure PAM on your Macbook
-Open a Terminal window, and run the following command as your regular user, with firstly the Yubikey Neo inserted:
+Open a Terminal window, and run the following command as your regular user, with firstly the Yubikey Neo inserted.

+Note: If you have secure keyboard input enabled for your terminal, this will give an error.
+Disable while you run the commands and reenable it.

 ```
 $ mkdir –m0700 –p ~/.yubico